History of Karabakh (part 2)

 Khanate of Karabakh

-With the Turkish advance eastward in the 20s of the 18th century, the Armenians of Karabakh and Siunik united under the leadership of David-Bek.
-Supported by Mkhitar Sparapet, David-Bek organized the successful defense.
-As a result, Karabakh and Siunik remained under the Armenian control.
+In the 1720s, as Turkish forces advanced eastward, Armenians of Karabakh and Siunik united under the leadership of David-Bek.
+With support from Mkhitar Sparapet, he organized a successful defense that kept Karabakh and Siunik under Armenian control.

 Portrait of Shah Nadir, by unknown author, from Victoria & Albert Museum, London